Skip to main content

 Please provide details of why my personal data was held/processed, who it was shared with and details of any third parties it has been shared with.
 I expect this to contain the titles of any documents containing my personal data at an absolute minimum.

-Therefore, if social media posts, articles, videos or tweets by or involving me have been held, used, shared or obtained by anyone within DCMS, I am also entitled to that information being disclosed.
+Therefore, if social media posts, articles, videos or tweets by or involving me have been held, used, shared or obtained by anyone within DSIT, I am also entitled to that information being disclosed.

 For your convenience my [SOCIAL MEDIA PLATFORM] handle is: [HANDLE HERE]